Ancient Greece: Legacy

-Graecia capta ferum victorem cepit et artis / intulit agresti Latio (Epistulae 2.1.156f.)

-Captive Greece took captive her uncivilised conqueror and instilled her arts in rustic Latium.

 Via the Roman Empire, Greek culture came to be foundational to Western culture in general.

 The Byzantine Empire inherited Classical Greek-Hellenistic culture directly, without Latin intermediation, and the preservation of Classical Greek learning in medieval Byzantine tradition further exerted a strong influence on the Slavs and later on the Islamic Golden Age and the Western European Renaissance.
 A modern revival of Classical Greek learning took place in the Neoclassicism movement in 18th- and 19th-century Europe and the Americas.